 The wet snow problem is usually easy to recognize.
 Onset of rain, snowballing, pin wheeling and small wet slabs or loose wet avalanches are often precursors of natural wet-snow slab avalanche activity.
 Deep foot-penetration is another sign of increased wetting.

-If the wet snow surface freezes overnight due to clear skies and cold temperatures and develops a strong supporting crust, favourable conditions will usually be present in the morning due to freezing.
-After warm nights with overcast skies the problem often exists already in the morning.
+If the wet snow surface freezes overnight due to clear skies and cold temperatures and develops a strong supporting crust, favourable conditions will usually be present in the morning.
+After warm, overcast nights, the problem often exists already in the morning.
 Normally rain on fresh snow creates this problem almost immediately.
 Good timing and trip planning are important.
 Consider avalanche runout zones.